 Online posting network etiquette for students in social media and other networks to keep it clean with 2 netiquette tips to promote your education.
 In general, what to post and what not to.

-Post netiquette for pictures and other posting on the internet.
-School students, teachers, and staff.
-Refrain from uploading offensive images.
+Send appropriate messages with online posting netiquette.
+School students, teachers, and staff, refrain from uploading offensive images.
 Create content related to your online education.
-Some colleges reprimand stakeholders for online images.
+Some colleges reprimand stakeholders for offensive online images.

 Post university level learning content.
 Instead of risky party photos for higher education.
 People going to the school or working at it during engagement of classmates and contacts.

 First, people like to party with friends.
 Also, happens more often at university.
 But, you are there to become a professional in an inclusive educational environment.
 So, learning material over college party pictures.
 Given, good post netiquette to create educational content.
-So, don’t post pictures of parties on open feeds.
+Don’t post pictures of parties on open feeds.

 Online posting is an expression transmitted through the internet.
 Data is sent to a place where it can be consumed.
 You create the content.
 Then, upload it to a designated location.